Highland Cattle..

 Feature Articles

-Includes one man's Childhood Memories of Highland Cattle in the early 1950's, also 2 different authors take on the history of Highland Cattle, plus an experiment run by Manyberries Range Station, Canada.
+Also, two different author's take on the history of Highland Cattle, plus an experiment run by the Manyberries Range Station, Canada.

 Cruachan Highland Cattle invite you to look at a selection of photos.
 Its not all hard work, we have had a lot of fun over the years with these fluffy cattle.